dgraph-io/dgraph/README.md

 - [Lightening Talk](http://go-talks.appspot.com/github.com/dgraph-io/dgraph/present/sydney5mins/g.slide#1) on 29th Oct, 2015 at Go meetup, Sydney.

 ## About
-I, [Manish R Jain](https://twitter.com/manishrjain), the author of DGraph, used to work on Google Knowledge Graph.
+I, [Manish R Jain](https://twitter.com/manishrjain), the author of Dgraph, used to work on Google Knowledge Graph.
 My experience building large scale, distributed (Web Search and) Graph systems at Google is what inspired me to build this.